downey21/GFusionMed/README.md

 `GFusionMed` allows researchers to investigate how multi-omics data, including genetic, transcriptomic, and proteomic information, mediate pharmacological responses.
-By simplifying the implementation of these sophisticated techniques, `GFusionMed` aims to accelerate discoveries in the field of pharmaco-omics.
+By simplifying the implementation of these sophisticated techniques, :star: `GFusionMed` :star: aims to accelerate discoveries in the field of pharmaco-omics.

 ![](./application/result_analysis/fig1.png)